-One approach to profiling is to first segment – or group – customers by their value to the business, then append external profile data – census, lifestyle, market data or business/consumer geo-demographics – to enrich segmentation and customer understanding.
+One approach to customer profiling is to first segment – or group – customers by their value to the business, then append external profile data – census, lifestyle, market data or business/consumer geo-demographics – to enrich customer segmentation and customer understanding.

 To do this we first statistically analyse customer trading data to determine how much people spend, how often they buy, what they buy, where they live, their life stage, what attracted them to your company, etc., then compute a score to identify the ‘best’ type of customer.

 Using the Postcode (or ZIP code), we add external ‘profile’ data which allows us to accurately describe what your best customers look like.

 Then, using geographic analysis techniques, we can position your existing customers on a map – classifying by value – and develop what is termed a ‘heat map’ to identify where geographically to find more of the same.